Radiology – Diagnostic

 Case Conference: (Tuesdays/Thursdays 3 pm – 4 pm): “Hot Seat” type conference which progressively builds on topics through multiple imaging modalities and is organized both anatomically and by subject.

-Medical Physics: Lecture series given by certified physicists focusing on imaging physics, relevant to understand the concepts behind different imaging modalities and board preparation.
+Medical Physics: Lecture series given by certified physicists focusing on imaging physics, relevant to understanding the concepts behind different imaging modalities and board preparation.

 Quality Improvement Curriculum: Departmental wide monthly QA conference conducted by the QA committee focusing on reduction of medical errors and quality initiatives.
 These conferences help to build foundations of improvement, safety, system design, and leadership.